Hadean: Rock dating

+Prior to the 1980s and the discovery of Hadean lithic fragments, scientific narratives of the early Earth explanations were almost entirely in the hands of geodynamic modelers.

-In the last decades of the 20th-century geologists identified a few Hadean rocks from western Greenland, northwestern Canada, and Western Australia.
+In the last decades of the 20th century, geologists identified a few Hadean rocks from western Greenland, northwestern Canada, and Western Australia.
 In 2015, traces of carbon minerals interpreted as "remains of biotic life" were found in 4.1-billion-year-old rocks in Western Australia.

-The oldest dated zircon crystals, enclosed in a metamorphosed sandstone conglomerate in the Jack Hills of the Narryer Gneiss Terrane of Western Australia, date to 4.404 ± 0.008 Ga.
-This zircon is a slight outlier, with the oldest consistently-dated zircon falling closer to 4.35 Ga—around 200 million years after the hypothesized time of Earth's formation.
+The oldest dated zircon crystals, enclosed in a metamorphosed sandstone conglomerate in the Jack Hills of the Narryer Gneiss terrane of Western Australia, date to 4.404 ± 0.008 Ga.
+This zircon is a slight outlier, with the oldest consistently dated zircon falling closer to 4.35 Ga—around 200 million years after the hypothesized time of Earth's formation.

 In many other areas, xenocryst (or relict) Hadean zircons enclosed in older rocks indicate that younger rocks have formed on older terranes and have incorporated some of the older material.
 One example occurs in the Guiana shield from the Iwokrama Formation of southern Guyana where zircon cores have been dated at 4.22 Ga.

 Atmosphere

 A sizable quantity of water would have been in the material that formed Earth.
-Water molecules would have escaped Earth's gravity more easily when it was less massive during its formation.
-Hydrogen and helium are expected to continually escape (even to the present day) due to atmospheric escape.
+Water molecules would have escaped Earth's gravity more easily when the planet was less massive during its formation.
+Photodissociation by short-wave ultraviolet in sunlight could split surface water molecules into oxygen and hydrogen, the former of which would readily react to form compounds in the then-reducing atmosphere, while the latter (along with the similarly light helium) would be expected to continually leave the atmosphere (as it does to the present day) due to atmospheric escape.

 Part of the ancient planet is theorized to have been disrupted by the impact that created the Moon, which should have caused the melting of one or two large regions of Earth.
 Earth's present composition suggests that there was not complete remelting as it is difficult to completely melt and mix huge rock masses.
 However, a fair fraction of material should have been vaporized by this impact.
-The material would have condensed within 2000 years, leaving behind hot volatiles which probably resulted in a heavy CO_{2} atmosphere with hydrogen and water vapor.
+The material would have condensed within 2,000 years.
+The initial magma ocean solidified within 5 million years, leaving behind hot volatiles which probably resulted in a heavy CO_{2} atmosphere with hydrogen and water vapor.
 The initial heavy atmosphere had a surface temperature of 230 C and an atmospheric pressure of above 27 standard atmospheres.